ibrahzizo360/ZizStay/README.md

 Zizstay has been built using a mix of technologies to ensure a seamless user experience.
 The technologies utilized include:

-- HTML: For structuring the content of web pages.
+- React: A JavaScript library used for building user interfaces.
 - CSS & SCSS: For styling the user interface and ensuring an appealing design.
 - JavaScript: For dynamic interactions and enhancing user interactivity.
-- React: A JavaScript library used for building user interfaces.
 - Node.js: A runtime environment for server-side JavaScript.

 ## Components